adkunw/BootcampCode/README.md

-# Bootcamp Node.js & React.js Code Repository
+# Geeksfarm Bootcamp Node.js & React.js Code Repository

-Welcome to the official repository for the **Node.js & React.js Bootcamp**! 🎉
+Welcome to the official repository for the **Node.js & React.js Geeksfarm Bootcamp**! 🎉

 ## 📚 About

-This repository serves as the central storage for all the code created and shared during the Node.js & React.js Bootcamp.
+This repository serves as the central storage for all the code created and shared during the Node.js & React.js Geeksfarm Bootcamp.
 Whether you're a participant looking to review the material or a curious developer exploring the content, you'll find everything you need here.

 ## 🛠️ Technologies Covered